 Overall, the monitor on the Kettler Favorit Rowing Machine is considered very good, especially for a hydraulic-piston rowing machine.

-If you aren’t looking for a lot of advanced features and just want basic fitness data monitored, you will be happy with this monitor.
+If you aren’t looking for advanced features and just want basic fitness data monitored, it’ll do just fine.

-The manufacturer believes it’s indestructible too because the frame of the rower has a lifetime warranty and 3 years for parts.
+The frame of the rower has a lifetime warranty and the parts come with a 3-year warranty.
 Other rowing machines only have a 2-5 year warranty on the frame and maybe 1 year or less on parts.

-The frame is made of high carbon steel and is powder coated to provide a tougher exterior compared to traditional paint.
+The frame is made of high-carbon steel and is powder coated to provide a tougher exterior than traditional paint.

-Users mentioned besides hearing the sound of the wheels rolling on the seat track, the rower is very quiet.
-This makes it a perfect option for rowing while watching TV, living in a small apartment, or near people sleeping.
+Other than the sound of the wheels rolling on the seat track, the rower is very quiet.

 You also won’t hear annoying squeaking noises commonly heard on cheaper rowing machines.

-Users also felt the main components such as handles, seat, footrests, and foot straps were made from high quality materials.
+The main components such as handles, seat, footrests, and foot straps are made from quality materials.